UNC charlotte academic policy: classroom attendance

 Reasons that student assistance and support services will verify:

-In cases of family illness, the student must provide medical documentation of the family member’s illness, which must be presented on medical practice letterhead, signed and dated by the attending physician, and include the dates of treatment.
+In cases of family illness (immediate family members only), the student must provide medical documentation of the family member’s illness and that the student was in attendance on the date they were absent, which must be presented on medical practice letterhead, signed and dated by the attending physician, and include the dates of treatment.
 The Dean of Students Office must be able to verify the relationship between the student and the immediate family member.

 In the unfortunate circumstance that a student experiences the loss of an immediate family member, the student must provide an obituary, memorial service pamphlet, or other documentation that identifies the student as related to the deceased.
 Such documentation must include date of the family member's passing, date of funeral/memorial service, and the city and state the services were held.